jcgurango/JOOP/readme.md

 In this document I'll take you through how JOOP works, the semantics which JOOP adds, joopc - the JOOP compiler, and some ways which it can be integrated with Visual Studio and Notepad++.

 Note: I know most of these are now impelemented in EcmaScript 6.
 JOOP was created in 2014.
+Note 2: The documentation you see below is taken directly from the SDK.

 JOOP, the Language
 ------------------